 If you smoke cigarettes, cigars, or pipes, or use (vape) e-cigarettes or use smokeless tobacco, such as chew or snuff, the best thing you can do for yourself and for everyone around you is to quit.
-If you have thought about vaping or trying other tobacco products, the best thing you can do for yourself and for everyone around you is to not start.

-Here is information from your doctor about the many health risks related to tobacco use and tips for smokers on how to quit.
+Here is information from the American Academy of Pediatrics about the many health risks related to tobacco use and tips for smokers on how to quit.